Mr SIU Chak-yee, Raymond, joined the Hong Kong Police Force in 1988 as an Inspector of Police.

 Mr KAN Kai-yan joined the Hong Kong Police in 1991 as an Inspector.

 Mr KAN has served in a wide range of police posts including frontline operational, human resources management and security.
 He previously served as Deputy District Commander of Western District, District Commander of Airport District, District Commander of Wanchai District and Deputy Regional Commander of Hong Kong Island.
 In September 2019, Mr KAN was promoted to the rank of Assistant Commissioner of Police and took command of Service Quality Wing.
-In September 2020, he was appointed as Assistant Commissioner of Police, National Security (1).
-In December 2021, Mr KAN advanced further to the rank of Senior Assistant Commissioner of Police and appointed as Director of National Security.
+In August 2020, he was appointed as Assistant Commissioner of Police, National Security (1).
+In December 2021, he advanced further to the rank of Senior Assistant Commissioner and was appointed as Director of National Security.
+In May 2023, Mr KAN was appointed as Deputy Commissioner of Police (National Security) to head the department for safeguarding national security of the Hong Kong Police Force.

 During his career, Mr KAN has attended Overseas and Mainland development courses at various training institutes including China Executive Leadership Academy Pudong, Peking University, Scottish Police College and UK Royal College of Defence Studies.